ryanisaacg/auvm/machine/bytecode.md

 Pointers, Registers and Constant Values are signed 32-bit integers

 ##Branches and labels
-At assemble-time, labels are completely removed and branches locations are converted to an unsigned 4-byte integer representing the position in the bytecode chunk of the jump target.
+At assemble-time, labels are converted into indices at both the location of the branch and the label.

 ##Conditional Commands
 Commands have a byte with a condition under which they execute.
 The conditions are: